RajnishKrSingh/NAPOD/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Lint is not just about style-checking.
+Many Lint tools do static code analysis.
+As such, they can detect errors in your code that would otherwise go undetected.
+That means you can screen your program for bugs before you run it.
+The first Lint program was for the C language; it detected things like divide by zero, variables being used before they are set, and calculations likely to overflow.
+As the language standard improved and compilers got better at detecting and reporting errors, the Lint program gradually became less important.
+Today there's a Lint program for Javascript that Douglas Crockford wrote, which is still important because Javascript is still a young language.
+Anyway, the point is that most of the coding style issues are more than likely warnings and not errors, because they are not going to cause your program to break.
+Things that will cause your program to break are classified as errors, not warnings.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />